emilypetroff/FRBCAT_analysis/README.md

 Emily Petroff

 This repository holds scripts necessary to fit for S/N, DM, and width for an FRB pulse in a specified filterbank file.
+The values obtained from running these scripts are used in the Swinburne FRB catalogue (http://www.astronomy.swin.edu.au/pulsar/frbcat/)

 This processing pipeline has the following software requirements: psrchive (psrchive.sourceforge.net)